RovaIsaia/DARA-Project-2025-2026/README.md

 **WEEK 1: Computer skills**

 In just one intensive week, the DARA (Development in Africa with Radio Astronomy) community successfully completed a foundational training in computational skills, equipping participants with essential tools for data-driven astronomy research.
-This immersive program blended theory with hands-on practice, culminating in daily quizzes to reinforce learning.
+This immersive program blended theory with hands-on practice, culminating in daily quizzes to reinforce learning and Final Project to complete to get certificate for the week 1.

   **Day 1** :	Python Basics	(Syntax, data structures, functions)